A timeline of Camila Cabello and Shawn Mendes' love story

 Camila and Matthew

-Camila was in a relationship with Matthew Hussey since at least February 2018.
+Camila was in a relationship with relationship coach Matthew Hussey since at least February 2018.

 But on 9 December 2018, Camila posted on Twitter a picture showing Shawn braiding her hair.